danielmrk/hospital_process_automation/README.md

 # hospital_process_automation

 This Project implements a simulator in order to interact with the cpee.
+Simulated is an artificial hospital process.
+In Addition, a patient planning mechanism is realized.
+It uses an Tabu-Search algorithm for optimizing the planning of the patients.

 ## Usage

 1. Start the simulator_test.py at the Lehre Server
+3. In the instanceSpawner.py we can define the simulation time(up to one year) and the amount of patients.
 2. Spawn Instances using the instanceSpawner.py

 In every case if an Instance is spawned it has to come with two initial Data Elements